mikrzol/masht/README.md

 # MASHt - MASH toolkit

-Python toolkit for the MASH tool for Linux.
+Python toolkit for the MASH tool and streamlined statistical analysis for Linux.

 ## Description